 After last week’s struggle with a viewfinder I was excited to get onto the topic of the next lesson in my SketchingNow Foundations Course.
 I had one of those big light bulb moments this week which was a combination of doing the thumbnails below, meeting with some architects and then a private message from a sketching friend.
 It was a re-affirmation rather than a brand new idea… but I am jumping ahead of myself already!

-I have hot and cold relationship to thumbnails and my light bulb moment this week was achieving clarity about why I rarely use them myself.
+I have a hot and cold relationship to thumbnails and my light bulb moment this week was achieving clarity about why I rarely use them myself.
 As I mentioned on Monday, thumbnails are bread and butter to me as an architect.
-When I am design sketching, what I am doing in essence is one thumbnail after the other, exploring multiple views in rapid succession.
+When I am design sketching, what I am doing, in essence, is one thumbnail after the other, exploring multiple views in rapid succession.

-These kind of thumbnails are all about discovery.
+These kinds of thumbnails are all about discovery.

 Discovery is a huge part of sketching for me - perhaps the most important part.

 When I design as an architect the solution comes out while I am sketching.
 If I keep drawing and testing ideas, the design will come.
 I am trusting that the process, the very act of drawing, will generate the result that I need.
 More about this topic here on a newly set up section on my blog.